Ⅰ. Donors + Passion = Potent Accomplishment

 No donor was more crucial in building America’s military strength than Alfred Loomis.
 After financing much of the electrification of rural America as a Wall Street dealmaker, he became convinced that the stock market was overvalued and converted everything he owned to cash and T-bills in 1929.
 When the October 1929 Crash came he was not only protected but in a perfect position to go shopping at bargain prices.
 By the early 1930s Loomis was one of the richest men in America, and at age 45 he retired from finance to put all of his time and energy, and much of his money, into his true love: science.
 He set up one of the world’s great science labs in a mansion near his home, invited top researchers from around the world to experiment there, and conducted his own state-of-the-art investigations.

 While visiting Berlin in 1938, Loomis was disturbed to find how popular Hitler was, and how good German scientists were.
 He returned home convinced that war was brewing, and that science would have a lot to do with who won.
-He poured himself and his money into one new field in particular: using radio waves to detect moving objects.
+So he poured himself and his money into one new field where he thought science might be able to contribute to the war effort: using radio waves to detect moving objects.
 His lab quickly became the national leader in what we now call radar.
 Thanks to Loomis’s funding and leadership, practical radar sets were created under his supervision and delivered to the Army and Navy by the thousands, turning the tide of World War II.

 If radar won the war, the atomic bomb ended it.
 And as it happens Alfred Loomis had a lot to do with that as well.
 The method he used for his radar triumphs was to relentlessly gather the best scientific minds, without regard to their prior specialties, give them rich resources, and protect them from bureaucratic interference.
 When it became apparent how powerful Loomis’s modus operandi was, it was directly copied for the Manhattan Project; indeed most of his scientists were transferred over to work on the bomb.
 Franklin Roosevelt later said that aside from Winston Churchill, no civilian did more to win World War II than Alfred Loomis.